Pillar 3 regulatory capital disclosures

 - Consumer Credit Division (CCD), which provides home credit and online lending to the non-standard UK consumer credit market; and

-- Moneybarn, which is the UK’s leading non-standard vehicle finance provider.
+- Moneybarn, which is the UK’s largest provider of non-standard vehicle finance in the UK.

 The FCA regulation of the consumer credit industry commenced on 1 April 2014.
 Moneybarn received FCA authorisation in June 2016.
-CCD continues to operate under an interim permission awaiting full authorisation, consistent with the operate under an interim permission
+CCD continues to operate under an interim permission awaiting full authorisation.